 This subject can get deep really fast, so let’s keep this simple.
 These page builders are about building a theme template; whereas, the block editor is about customizing the page content.

-Feel free to leave a comment for discussion or if you have a question about the new block editor included in WordPress 5 — Gutenberg.
-If you’re a client of Valet, you can also reach out to the Customer Success Team and we would be excited to answer any questions about what we’ve covered, here.
+Feel free to leave a comment!
+Whether it be for discussion or if you have a question.
+We’d be happy to answer any and all inquiries about the new block editor included in WordPress 5, Gutenberg.
+If you’re a client of Valet, you can also reach out to the Customer Success Team.
+We would be excited to answer any questions about what we’ve covered, here.
 Or anything else, really.
 We love hearing from you. 🙂